Coronary Calcium and Risk Among Young Adults

 These data suggest that CAC can identify adults ages <65 years who may be at higher risk for CHD events.
 It is likely that more aggressive risk factor management, such as initiation of statin therapy among such adults, would translate into lower CHD risk.
 Further study is warranted to address this question.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging

 Keywords: Coronary Artery Disease, Diagnostic Imaging, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Myocardial Infarction, Risk Factors, Secondary Prevention, Myocardial Revascularization, Vascular Calcification